bluemonk3y/kwq/README.md

 The general architecture contains a REST Endpoint for Submitting or consuming tasks.
 Tasks can alternative by submitted directly onto a KWQ- priority topic.
 Workers request tasks from the same REST endpoint and the scheduler (KWQ) updates the status in the Task Tracker.
 When a task is 'complete' or 'error' then the worker can notify the Task Tracker via the REST endpoint.

+## Get Running!

-Execute RestServerMain - it runs an embedded Jersey-2 JAX-RS service that exposes the endpoints listed below.
+ATM - execute the io.confluent.kwq.RestServerMain.class it runs an embedded Jersey-2 JAX-RS service that exposes the endpoints listed below.
 > Configure it to connect to your Kafka brokers -Dbootstrap.servers=localhost:9092

+> We are fixing in the very near future ;)

  ## Endpoints